Holy Trinity Church, Micklegate, York: Church hall

 Jacob's Well is the church hall located on Trinity Lane.
 It is a Grade I listed medieval building.

 Stained glass

 The church contains stained glass of national significance.
-Kempe, whose work features extensively, stands as one of the leading national figures in nineteenth and twentieth century decorative art.1 The church also contains windows by two of York's most significant exponents of the Gothic Revival, Barnett and Knowles.
-Although seemingly insignificant, the Pace/Stammers window represents the collaboration between one of Britain's most influential modern architects and one of the UK's most important twentieth-century stained glass designers.
+Charles Eamer Kempe, whose work features extensively, stands as one of the leading national figures in 19th and 20th-century decorative art.
+The church also contains windows by two of York's most significant exponents of the Gothic Revival, Barnett and Knowles.
+Although seemingly insignificant, the Pace/Harry Stammers window represents the collaboration between one of Britain's most influential modern architects and one of the UK's most important 20th-century stained glass designers.